YusufMerrt/PRIVACY_POLICY/README.md

 # Privacy Policy / Gizlilik Politikası

-**Last Updated:** [TARİH]

-**Effective Date:** [TARİH]

 ## 1. Introduction / Giriş

-[UYGULAMA ADI] ("we", "our", or "us") is committed to protecting your privacy.
+("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

-[UYGULAMA ADI] ("biz", "bizim" veya "bizim") gizliliğinizi korumaya kararlıyız.
+("biz", "bizim" veya "bizim") gizliliğinizi korumaya kararlıyız.
 Bu Gizlilik Politikası, mobil uygulamamızı kullandığınızda bilgilerinizi nasıl topladığımızı, kullandığımızı, açıkladığımızı ve koruduğumuzu açıklar.

 ## 2. Information We Collect / Topladığımız Bilgiler